Generic Unsupervised Optimization for a Latent Variable Model With Exponential Family Observables: Proposed Family of Latent Variable Models

-That is, we define the functions $\bar{W}_d(\vec{s},\Theta)$ and $\bar{V}_d(\vec{s},\Theta)$ via an index $h(d,\vec{s}, \Theta)$ which selects for a given observable $d$ the latent with the maximal value of $M_{dh}(\Theta)$.
-Definitions (\ref{meanf_eq}) and (\ref{maxh}) represent a generalization of the superposition model (\ref{basicWd}) suitable for the whole exponential family.
-To see this we derive:
+That is, we define the functions $\bar{W}_d(\vec{s},\Theta)$ and $\bar{V}_d(\vec{s},\Theta)$ via an index $h(d,\vec{s}, \Theta)$ which selects, for a given observable $d$, the latent with the maximal value of $M_{dh}(\Theta)$.
+Using the relations in (\ref{meanf_eq}) and (\ref{maxh}) for the link (\ref{eta}) completes the definition of the non-linear superposition model.
+The model represents a generalization of the superposition model (\ref{basicWd}) suitable for the whole exponential family.
+To see this, we derive:

-In virtue of (\ref{meanf_eq}) and (\ref{maxh}), we do {\em not} have to require that there exists a sufficient statistics $T_1(y)=y$, so the definition applies for all exponential family distributions.
-If $T_1(y)=y$, we get $F(w,v)=w$.
-Consequently, we drop back to the more trivial case of $M_{dh}(\Theta)=W_{dh}$.
+which again fulfils (\ref{basicWc}) but this time for the general case.
+In virtue of (\ref{meanf_eq}) and (\ref{maxh}), we do {\em not} have to require that there exists a sufficient statistic $T_1(y)=y$, i.e., no further restrictions to an exponential family distribution have to be demanded.
+If $T_1(y)=y$, then definition (\ref{meanf_eq}) results in $F(w,v)=w$.
+Consequently, we drop back to the easier special case of $M_{dh}(\Theta)=W_{dh}$.

-The definitions of $\bar{W}_d(\vec{s},\Theta)$ and $\bar{V}_d(\vec{s},\Theta)$ are relatively technical.
-However, they define a link $\vec{\tilde{\eta}}_d(\vec{s},\Theta)$ for the generative model which is a consistent generalization of the maximum non-linearity (\ref{basicWd}) used, e.g., for Gaussian observables \cite{LuckeEggert2010}: Independently of the choice of the observable distribution, the link $\vec{\tilde{\eta}}_d(\vec{s},\Theta)$ defined by (\ref{meanf_eq}) and (\ref{maxh}) ensures that the latents change the means of the observables always according to the maximum superposition model.
+The definition of functions $\bar{W}_d(\vec{s},\Theta)$ and $\bar{V}_d(\vec{s},\Theta)$ are relatively technical but allow for a general definition of generative models using any exponential family (with a minimal representation property).
+Our LVM defines a link $\vec{\tilde{\eta}}_d(\vec{s},\Theta)$ from latents to observables for the proposed data models which is a consistent generalization of the maximum non-linearity (\ref{basicWd}) used, e.g., for Poisson \citep[][]{LuckeSahani2008} and Gaussian \citep[][]{LuckeEggert2010} observables.
+In our case, the proposed link remains consistently defined for all noise distributions of the exponential family.
+That is, independently of the choice of noise distribution, the link $\vec{\tilde{\eta}}_d(\vec{s},\Theta)$ defined by (\ref{meanf_eq}) and (\ref{maxh}) ensures that the latents change the \textit{mean} of the observables always according to the maximum superposition model.
+This is in contrast to the previous LVMs for exponential family distributions such as EF-PCA \citep[][]{CollinsEtAl2002}, Bayesian EF-PCA \citep[][]{MohamedEtAl2009} and EF-SC \citep[][]{lee2009exponential} where the latents set the natural parameters of the observables using a linear superposition model (we will elaborate on these studies further below).